 App output quality

-Vercel’s v0 focuses primarily on frontend development, but the UI we eventually got was just OK.
-Even after several rounds of prompting, it seemed to struggle to understand our prompts, and many features and pages were still missing (i.e. the restaurant cards wouldn’t open to show details, there weren’t profile pages or list pages, etc.).
+The UI we eventually got was just OK.
+Even after several rounds of prompting, it seemed to struggle to understand our prompts, and many features and pages were still missing (for example, the restaurant cards wouldn’t open to show details, there weren’t profile pages or list pages, etc.).

-By contrast, Bolt’s output was much stronger.
-It generated great UI and good functionality in the initial output.
-Unfortunately, Bolt had two downsides: The output was pretty inconsistent, and the token limits were very, well … limited.
+Bolt's output was much stronger, generating great UI and good functionality initially.
+Unfortunately, Bolt had two major downsides: inconsistent output quality and token limits.

-At its best, Bolt generated some of the best initial outputs we saw across all three platforms: solid UI, working features, and more complete functionality.
-The AI also interpreted our prompts (and follow up prompts) well and made changes accordingly without too much back and forth.
+At its best, Bolt generated some of the strongest initial outputs we saw: solid UI, working features, and complete functionality.
+The AI interpreted our prompts well and made changes without excessive back-and-forth.

 App development workflow